rsubtil/lunar-gambit-docs/docs/source/research.rst

 This page describes each tech available in the game, and what they do.

-You can also check this info displayed in a tree.

 .. warning::
    All this information is subject to be changed per match, in order to balance the match.